markwuensche/TEnvi/README.md

-# Time and Space Stimulus Toolkit
+# Tunnel Environment Stimulus Toolkit

 A set of Python tools for generating tunnel-style visual stimuli for perceptual experiments.
 The toolkit provides a Qt GUI for interactive previews, batch and interactive command-line exporters, and a shared rendering pipeline that produces consistent MP4 outputs with embedded silent audio.